#VanLife, a 6-day camping trip on the North Carolina coast, April 2021

 This site was located on the western end of the property, along an inlet.
 Many of the other sites face Topsail Island.
 The campground bathrooms were just ok, and there was a common space with games, but we weren't there for that.

-Here's the sunset from the bed, with the back doors open and the screen in place.
+Here's the sunset from the bed, with sock.
+The back doors were open with the screen in place.

 Here is a great resource for places to camp along the coast in North Carolina.
 During the pandemic, campsites have been hard to come by, especially in state parks.
 I try and check in advance what the campsite will look like, but some websites are better than others.
 Reviews from The Dyrt and Campendium can be helpful.